 Looking to repatriate money from Australia to UK and currently based in Australia?
 The Australian founded OFX (listed on the Sydney Stock Exchange) is not only one of the largest money transfer companies but also one of the most respected.

 Looking to repatriate money from USA to UK and based in the states?
-TransferWise has been up to the mammoth challenge of launching in the states and also have a flat, transparent pricing model that is one of the most competitive of all money transfer providers.
+TransferWise has been up to the mammoth challenge of launching in the states and also has a flat, transparent pricing model that is one of the most competitive of all money transfer providers.

 In scenarios where you’re receiving large amounts of money from abroad – tens or hundreds of thousands of Pounds (or any other currency), you can negotiate the pricing; it will be best if you do so by comparing between several companies (we recommend you try the 3 companies featured above).
 Foreign Exchange is a highly competitive market, and much of the business is built on sending money abroad for property purchase, as well as the repatriation of funds for private and corporate clients.